-- 12v computer fan (can be salvaged from any old computer, or purchased at RadioShack for a $10-15 bucks.
+- 12v computer fan (can be salvaged from any old computer, bought on amazon, or purchased at RadioShack for a $10-15 bucks.
 I found a free one in a computer power supply by the dumpster)

 - 6v power supply (old cell phone chargers are perfect.
 Anywhere from 5-7.5v will work.
 I am using a 5.1v supply)

 - Rare earth magnet (can be salvaged from a computer hard drive.
 For instructions on harvesting one from a hard drive, check out this post.
 You can also purchase them online or at RadioShack.
 Just don’t get one that’s too tiny, as some of the RadioShack ones are.)

 - Stir Bar (various sizes available.
 1 or 1.5-inches is probably best, and run $4-8 at your local homebrew shop, or online)

 - Power toggle switch (optional.
 You could just plug it in to go, unplug it to stop, but a switch is nice to have.
 I used this one from RadioShack)

 - Rheostat (potentiometer) 25ohm 3watt (RadioShack for about $4.
 Allows you to dial down the speed of the fan to a reasonable stirring speed)